jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - FCoE can be used over existing network infrastructure
             - FCoE used to encapsulate Fibre Channel over Ethernet networks
             - with this technology, Fibre Channel operates as a Network layer (OSI layer 3) protocol, replacing IP as the payload of a standard Ethernet network
-        - **Internet Small Computer Sysetms Interface (iSCSI)**: operating at layer 3, iSCSI is a network storage standard based on IP, used to enable location-independent file storage, transmission, and retrieval over LAN, WAN, or public internet connections
+        - **Internet Small Computer Sysetms Interface (iSCSI)**: operating at layer 3, iSCSI is a converged protocol, network storage standard based on IP, used to enable location-independent file storage, transmission, and retrieval over LAN, WAN, or public internet connections
         - **Multiprotocol Label Switching (MPLS)**: a WAN protocol that operates at both layer 2 and 3 and does label switching; MPLS is a high-throughput/high-performance network technology that directs data across a network based on short path labels rather than longer network addresses
         - **Voice over Internet Protocol (VoIP)**: a tunneling mechanism that encapsulates audio, video, and other data into IP packets to support voice calls and multimedia collab
             - VoIP is considered a converged protocol because it combines audio and video encapsulation technology (operating as application layer protocols) with the protocol stack of TCP/IP
+            - SIPS and SRTP are used to secure VoIP

 - 4.1.6 Micro-segmentation (e.g., Software Defined Networks (SDN), Virtual eXtensible Local Area Network (VXLAN),Encapsulation, Software-Defined Wide Area Network (SD-WAN))
     - **Software-defined networks (SDN)**:
         - SDN is a broad range of techniques enabling network management, routing, forwarding, and control functions to be directed by software
         - SDN is effectively network virtualization, and separates the infrastructure layer (aka the data or forwarding plane) - hardware and hardware-based settings, from the control layer - network services of data transmission management
+            - NOTE:
-            - NOTE: the **control plane**: uses protocols to decide where to send traffic, and the **data plane**: includes rules that decide whether traffic will be forwarded
+                - **control plane**: receives instructions and sends them to the network; uses protocols to decide where to send traffic
+                - **data plane**: includes rules that decide whether traffic will be forwarded
+                - **application plane**: where applications run that use APIs to communicate with the SDN about needed resources
         - typically ABAC-based
         - an SDN solution provides the option to handle traffic routing using simpler network devices that accept instructions from the SDN controller
         - SDN offers a network design that is directly programmable from a central location, is flexible, vendor neutral, and based on open standards
         - Allows org to mix/match hardware
     - **Virtual extensible local area network (VXLAN)**:
         - an encapsulation protocol that enables VLANs to be stretched across subnets and geographic distances
             - VLANs allow network admins to use switches to create software-based LAN segments that can be defined based on factors other than physical location
-        - Typically restricted to layer 2
+        - VLANs are typically restricted to layer 2, but VXLAN tunnels layer 2 connections over a layer 3 network, stretching them across the underlying layer 2 network
         - Allows up to 16 million virtual networks (VLAN limit is 4096)
         - VXLAN can be used as a means to implement microsegmentation without limiting segments to local entities only
         - Defined in RFC 7348